laminas/laminas-filter/docs/book/standard-filters.md

 ### Changing the Default Behavior

 Sometimes it's not enough to filter based on `empty()`.
-Therefore `Zend\Filter\ToNull` allows you to configure which types will be converted, and which not.
+Therefore `Laminas\Filter\ToNull` allows you to configure which types will be converted, and which not.

 The following types can be handled: